 VicForests’ annual Resource Outlook seeks to provide up-to-date information about resource availability in the medium term and identify risks and opportunities for future development in the forestry sector in Victoria.

 This information is provided to Government, industry and other interested stakeholders and fulfils an obligation under the Timber Industry Action Plan (2011).

-There are 7.9 million hectares of native forest in Victoria, of which about 7.1 million hectares are publicly owned.
+There are 7.9 million hectares of Crown land in Victoria (publicly owned forest), of which about 7.1 million hectares are National Parks and reserves or State forest.
 Of the 7.1 milion hectares, approximately 490,000ha wihin eastern Victoria are considered available and commercially suitable for harvesting in the current environment.
 A more detailed breakdown of areas can be found in VicForests’ 2014 Area Statement.